 - However, if you want to recover the previous editing mode, you just need to click on ‘No’ in the warning window.

 - Then, repeat all the steps above except, this time, unselect the Read-only recommended box and click on OK.
 In this way, you can remove the Read-only mode.

 3. Use a VBA Code

-Besides the two methods above, you can protect your Excel cells from any kinds of editing or deletion by running a VBA code.
+Besides the two methods above, you can protect Excel cells from editing or deletion by running a VBA code.
 Follow the steps below to do this.